leanprover/leanprover.github.io/about/index.md

 and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
-The mathematical components library [mathlib](https://github.com/leanprover/mathlib) for Lean is being developed at <a href="http://www.cmu.edu">Carnegie Mellon University</a>.

 The Lean project was launched by Leonardo de Moura at Microsoft Research in 2013.
 It is an open source project, hosted on